omerbyrk/flutter-boilerplate/README.md

 <b>Step 4:</b>

 This project also uses extensions feature in dart.
-In case, If it doesn't work, you need do run the below code in project root.
+In case, If it doesn't work, you need do run the below code in the project root.

 <code>dartanalyzer .</code>